microsoft/azuredevopslabs/labs/vstsextend/selenium/readme.md

    ![](images/create_deploymentgroup.png)

-1. This will generate a PowerShell script to associate the VM to this deployment group.
+   This will generate a PowerShell script to associate the VM to this deployment group.

-Select the **Use a personal access token in the script for authentication** check box so that we will not have to provide password every time the script is executed
+1. Select the **Use a personal access token in the script for authentication** check box so that we will not have to provide password every time the script is executed.
 Click on **Copy script to clipboard** to copy the script which will be used in the next exercise to associate the VM to  deployment group.

    ![](images/create_deploymentgroup2.png)